jackyzha0/jackyzha0.github.io/content/thoughts/DSL.md

 	1. Should not allow `T ::= T ...`
 3. Grammar must be locally deterministic: for each choice, we must be able to choose between them based only on the next token (avoid common prefixes, factor them out into separate rules)

 ## Language Principles
+1. Learnability (how quickly can you pick it up; feels like “common sense”?)
+2. Efficiency (once you’ve learned it, how efficiently can you perform tasks)
+3. Memorability (coming back to the language, how easy to regain proficiency)
+4. Errors (how many do users make, how severe, how easily can they recover)
+5. Satisfaction (subjective, but very important for perseverance and adoption)

 - Maximize information hiding
 	- Make classes, members as private as possible
 	- Public classes should have no public fields (with the exception of constants)